SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

   * May want to simplify stats, dropping the unique repair materials (as its just hard to remember).
 * *Traits*: *none* (all from skulls)
 * *Function*: varies.
+* Trait rework:
+    * Many slimeskull effects are very niche and not too useful.
+    * Rework the effects by taking advantage of compatability traits or traits not normally available on helmets.
+    * The best traits will remain unchanged.
+    * As part of this also adding several new slimeskulls:
+        * Dragonskull: protects you from fatal damage
+        * Knightmetal: crafted from the knightmetal fluid cannon, grants spitting on helmet keybind

 **New Chestplate - Slimecage:**